nslogan/logansnotes-deprecated/inbox/PROJECTS.md

 - `doc/README.arm-relocation`
 	+ Unclear how use it is - explains how ARM relocation is supposed to work
 - `doc/driver-model/design.rst`
+- `tools/binman/README`
+	+ "Binman reads your board's device tree and finds a node which describes the required image layout.
+It uses this to work out what to place where.
+The output file normally contains the device tree, so it is in principle possible to read an image and extract its constituent parts."
+	+ This README has a lot of good information about binary image formats supported by u-boot, how they're used throughout the project, and how to use the binman tool

 - `arch/arm/dts/Makefile`
 	+ `dtb-$(CONFIG_STM32F7)` is a list of device tree binaries to build; I've found that the organization of the STM32F7 targets is not quite what I want (requires some devices I don't need) and so I'll need to consider how to modify that.